-General fund discretionary spending, or net county cost (NCC) in the Adopted Budget is \$1 billion, a net increase of \$39 million from prior year adopted budget.
+General fund discretionary spending, or net county cost (NCC in the Recommended Budget is \$1 billion, a net increase of \$39 million from prior year adopted budget.
 The budget increase results primarily from increased labor and unanticipated one-time costs.
-The Adopted Budget NCC of \$1 billion includes \$20 million in contingency, reserved for emergency board action, and \$10 million for community investment as part of the Unincorporated Communities Initiatives (UCI).
+The NCC includes an allocation of \$19.7 million for the augmentation fund to be distributed for one-time projects or services designated by the Board of Supervisors.
+The Recommended Budget NCC of \$1 billion also includes \$20 million in contingency, reserved for emergency board action, and \$5 million for community investment as part of the Unincorporated Communities Initiatives (UCI).
 The Executive Office is recommending a balanced General Fund Discretionary Budget.